-SERVICE DELIVERY IMPACTS: (Employers were asked to provide information that addresses current service delivery impacts resulting from staff shortages, potential staff short term service delivery impacts, potential long term service delivery impacts and options for alternative service delivery models).
+SERVICE DELIVERY IMPACTS: (Employers were asked to provide information that addresses current service delivery impacts resulting from staff shortages; potential staff short-term service delivery impacts; potential long-term service delivery impacts; and options for alternative service delivery models.)

 Twelve health regions participated in this review.
-Four regions reported no service deliver issues related to recruitment and retention, four reported minor issues, three reported moderate issues and one reported significant issues.
+Three regions reported no service delivery issues related to recruitment and retention, and seven regions reported minor issues.
+One region reported moderate service issues and one reported significant service issues related to recruiting and retention issues.

-VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e., seasonal vacancies; do the vacancies always follow an event; etc.} and to identify trends that may affect recruitment/retention efforts).
+VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e., seasonal vacancies; do the vacancies always follow an event; etc.}, and to identify trends that may affect recruitment/retention efforts.)

-Participating regions reported a total of 15 vacancies for an overall rate of 6.9%.
+Participating regions reported a total of 318 permanent full-time and part-time positions - with 19 vacancies - for an overall vacancy rate of 5.9%.

-Health regions have reported typical recruiting times ranging from one month to one year.
-Many rural health regions state that recruiting to vacancies in rural Saskatchewan can be a challenge and that competition is considered to be the larger health regions i.e. Saskatoon Health Region and Regina Qu'Appelle Health Region.
+Several rural health regions state that recruiting to vacancies in rural Saskatchewan can be a challenge, with competition being the larger health regions (i.e. Saskatoon Health Region and Regina Qu'Appelle Health Region).

-Vacancies for this classification are very much dependent on a hiring cycle that involves new graduates from the University of Saskatchewan.
-Generally new graduates have completed their studies and available to the market in late fall of each year.
+Recruiting for this classification is very much dependent on a hiring cycle that involves new graduates from the University of Saskatchewan.
+Generally new graduates have completed their studies and are available to the market in late fall of each year.
+The majority of regions reported that the use of clinical placements/practicums/internships has been a successful recruiting tool.